viamrobotics/docs/docs/modular-resources/key-concepts.md

 You can configure your module to write log messages to the Viam app.
 Log messages written to the app appear under the **Logs** tab for the smart machine running the module.
-See [Configuring logging](/modular-resources/create/#configuring-logging) for more information.
+See [Configure logging](/modular-resources/create/#configure-logging) for more information.

 ### Dependency Management